alxjsn/bootdev-clan/README.md

 Configuration is performed using environment variables, so make sure to set those.

+Make sure to modify the `env` file to include the usernames you would like to have on the leaderboard.

 ```
 TITLE="Script Kiddies" USERNAMES=username1,username2,username3 go run main.go
 ```